Thermomechanical response of thickly tamped targets and diamond anvil cells under pulsed hard x-ray irradiation: INTRODUCTION

-One strategy to extend the lifetime of an irradiation-driven warm dense state is to provide additional material around samples through which energy may be deposited and which delay, prevent, or otherwise control expansion\cite{Tahir:2017,Mostovych:1997,Ping:2015,Vailionis:2011,Johnson:2005,Bailey:2003}, such as by extending the time it takes pressure release waves and cracks to propagate through the heated target.
-This `tamping' approach can even confine the heated region entirely, allowing recovery of samples quenched from conditions that would normally lead to vaporization \cite{Vailionis:2011} and further experiments on the same target.
-For optical radiation, tamping can be achieved by placing an absorptive (i.e. metal) layer between transparent (i.e. dielectric) tamper materials\cite{Mostovych:1997,Ping:2015,Johnson:2005}, by tightly-focussing the beam within the tamper itself\cite{Vailionis:2011}, or other configurations.
-However, tamping using high-power optical laser irradiation is limited by the need to deliver sufficient energy through the tamper to the sample, and is thus limited by the optical transmission of the material under high brightness radiation, often requiring thinner tampers (of micron thickness) and frequently producing similarly short-lived states.
-Similarly the thickness of the excited region is typically limited to $\sim$tens of nm using these strategies, with tampers up to $\sim 10^{12}$ for the peak energy per pulse and x-ray energy simulated here (3.5 mJ).
-In our models we specify $E_{pulse}$ (Eq. \ref{eq:PowerEnergy1}), which when integrated over the pulse duration (Eqs \ref{eq:attenuation2} and \ref{eq:Intensity}) leads to $Q(r,z;t>>\mu)$ independent of the pulse length, such that $T(r,z)$ immediately after the pulse depends only on total pulse energy and its spatial distribution.
+One strategy to extend the lifetime of an irradiation-driven warm dense state is to provide a tamper material around samples through which energy may be deposited and which delay, prevent, or otherwise control expansion\cite{Tahir:2017,Mostovych:1997,Ping:2015,Vailionis:2011,Johnson:2005,Bailey:2003}, such as by extending the time it takes pressure release waves and cracks to propagate through the heated target.
+This tamping approach can even confine the heated region entirely, enabling recovery of high density samples quenched from conditions that would normally lead to vaporization \cite{Vailionis:2011}.
+For optical radiation, tamping can be achieved by placing an absorptive (i.e. metal) layer between transparent (i.e. dielectric) tamper materials\cite{Mostovych:1997,Ping:2015,Johnson:2005}, by tightly-focussing the beam within the tamper itself\cite{Vailionis:2011}, or other configurations such as utilizing energetic electron transport to deposit energy deeply in a target\cite{Sentoku:2007}.
+However, tamping using high-power optical laser irradiation is limited by the need to deliver sufficient energy through the tamper to the sample, and thus depends on the optical transmission of the material under high brightness radiation, often requiring thin tampers at all but the lowest irradiances\cite{Mostovych:1997} which limit the efficacy of this strategy.
+Targets of $\mu$m level thicknesses with experimental lifetimes of ps, set by unconfined hydrodynamic expansion, remain common.

-The initial temperature of the entire system is assumed to be at ambient (300K).
-As a boundary condition, the external surface of the simulation cell shown in Fig. \ref{fig:schemaDAC} was given by natural heat exchange with a surrounding atmosphere (air), with the external temperature fixed at 300 K, and heat loss from the surface determined as

-where $q_{0}$ is the convective heat flux and $h$ is the convective heat transfer coefficient ($h=5$ W/m$^{2}$/K, for natural convection in air).

-We use a free triangular mesh which is extremely fine at interfaces due to the large temperature gradients at interfacial regions at heating times $10^{-13}$ to $10^{-12}$ s; the heat transfer starts at approximately on $10^{-9}$ s time scales.
-A coarser mesh is used away from the interfaces.

-As the simulations seek to establish general trends for the effects of target composition, geometry, and beam parameters, a number of physical assumptions are made in our calculations.